Bernardo-MG/spring-mvc-thymeleaf-maven-archetype-example/readme.md

 ### Running

-To run the project locally use the following Maven command:
+The project is prepared for running as a Spring Boot app:

 ```
 mvn spring-boot:run -P h2
 ```

-It will be accessible at [http://localhost:8080/].
+It will be accessible at [http://localhost:8080/](http://localhost:8080/).

 ### Running the tests